What signs of head pain should we look for of a dog, and what may a dog’s headache tell us about its general health?

 Logically, a dog’s headache will be caused by the same physiological conditions that cause our own.
 Some dogs may suffer with encephalitis (especially Yorkshire terriers, Chihuahuas and Pugs); some may suffer with a brain tumour or head trauma; some may have tooth decay or a sinus infection.
 All of these types of illness will cause a dog to feel pain in its head.

-How to tell your pet has a headache?
+How to tell if your pet has a headache?

 A dog will very rarely “tell” you it is in pain.
 Part of the legacy of its wolf heritage is its unwillingness to exhibit weakness of any kind.
 Since, in the wild, a wolf that reveals weakness or illness would be left out of the pack or, worst of all, turned on by the pack and killed.